 Continuing medical education activities must be free of promotion of any kind, either verbal or written.
 Applicants are strongly encouraged to complete the National Faculty Education Initiative (NFEI) online training(www.nfeinitiative.org).
 The goal of the NFEI program is to ensure that faculty members understand the difference between certified CME activities and commercial marketing/promotional programs.
 NFEI training is mandatory for all individuals selected to present at an AAFP-produced CME activity and must be completed prior to serving as a faculty member.

 The online application form cannot be saved and completed later.
 If you cannot complete the application in one sitting, you may download and save the PDF version of the application(17 KB PDF) and complete it at your leisure.

 A needs assessment with learning objectives is available for each topic.
 Applicants are strongly encouraged to review the needs assessment for their topic(s) of interest before they complete a proposal application.
+Educational formats are indicated on each needs assessment.
 Applications for topics that are not listed on the AAFP’s curricular framework will not be accepted.

 Faculty Contact Information

 After you enter your AAFP member/nonmember ID number, your personal contact information will automatically be filled in on the application form.
 Nonmembers who do not have an ID number should contact the AAFP Contact Center at (800) 274-2237 to establish one.